 District Lot 2966, Except Part in Red on Plan A448 & Plan H8060, Land District 25, Kamloops Division of Yale

 The property has approximately 1/2 mile of river frontage along the North Thompson River.
 There is a small creek running from the hills to the west, and through the centre of the property but it is not known how large this creek is or if it is year round.
 The town of Avola is one mile due north of the property.
-The west side of the property rises from the highway in several benches to the west.
-The property on the east side of the highway is flat and level with some low areas, which would have to be drained into the river.
+The west side of the property rises from the highway in several benches to the west and gives you great views of the river and surrounding area.
+The west side of the property is surrounded on three sides by crown land.
+The property on the east side of the highway is flat and level with some low wet areas.
 There is a number of large meadows throughout this area and there is evidence of an old homestead along the river.
 The property is dissected by the highway through the centre, a gas-line runs along the west side of the boundary, and the railroad runs beside the highway through the centre of the property.
 Just south of the property is a small ranch on the riverbanks of the Thompson River.

 The property is located on the Thompson River one mile south of Avola, which is approximately 189 km (117 miles) north of Kamloops.
 Kamloops is a 3 1/2-hour drive from Vancouver, due north along the Coquihalla Highway.